rumned/fc-cu6-case-study/README.md

    npm install
 ```
 3. Create a `.env` file based on `.env.example` and fill in your values.
-macOS users might want to set to other port other than 5000 if Airplay is using the port.
+   macOS users: set PORT to something other than 5000 if AirPlay is using it.

 4. Seed the database:
 ```bash
    node seedProducts.js